woo-kyu/woo-kyu.github.io/_posts/study/LinuxPrograming/2023-09-26-Linux_Kernel_programing_101.md

 - NOT possible to directly link user-space applications with kernel space for reasons of security and reliability.
   - User-space applications <span style="color:orange">must not be allowed to directly execute kernel</span> code or manipulate kernel data
 - Instead, the kernel with a mechanism by which a <span style="color:skyblue">user-space</span> application <span style="color:skyblue">can “signal”</span> the kernel that it wishes to <span style="color:skyblue">invoke a system call</span>
+  - The application can then trap into the kernel through this well-defined mechanism and exe cute only code that the kernel allows it to execute.